-Continuing the theme of Christmas party appetizers (be sure to check out this Smoked Salmon Dip!), here is one of the lighter dishes we like to serve at holiday gatherings… Caprese Skewers!
-Not only is this Christmas appetizer SUPER simple to make, but it is also absolutely irresistible.
+One of the lighter dishes we like to serve at holiday gatherings is Caprese Skewers!
+Not only is this appetizer SUPER simple to make, but it is also absolutely irresistible.

 These caprese salad skewers bring me back to the wonderful backpacking trip Cohl and I took to Europe over five years ago.
 You have never had a REAL caprese salad until you have had one at a streetside cafe in Rome, Italy.
 The fresh mozzarella and heirloom tomatoes are hard to beat.

 But since most of us do not have access to tomatoes straight off the vine or mozzarella that has been freshly pulled, the ingredients found at your local grocery store will work just great, too!

 And did I mention how awesomely Christmas-ey these appetizers are?!

 The vibrant red, green, and white already found in mother nature!
 You won’t want to throw another Christmas shindig without these cuties on the table.

 The simple ingredients you need to make this caprese skewer recipe include: